 - Joint acknowledgement of the partnership and its benefits on company websites and collateral, as well as working together on press releases, case studies and other communications.

 - Opportunities to deliver collaborative events for your staff or partners.

 Interested in collaborating with the Business School?

-For more information, please contact Anna France, External engagements and partnerships manager on A.France@leeds.ac.uk
+For more information, please contact Anna France, Relationship Manager – External Engagement on A.France@leeds.ac.uk

 Hear from our partners

 Charles Milner is the Director at The Middleton Railway Trust and decided that a collaborative partnership with Leeds University Business school was the right step forward for his organisation.
 Read More about this Case Study Here.